 To that end, teachers prepare themselves with an inclusive view towards cultural, linguistic and geographical diversity, and also to respond to a diversity of subjective views and perspectives from the students.
 The challenges of the Peruvian reality require from them a commitment to transforming our education.
 That is not resolved only in one unique way, not always the problem can be reduced to the economy as only factor, we should also have a vision and a conception of education.
 Do we educate to form persons or only to instruct them?
 What do we educate for?
 Do we educate to maintain the same reality and inequity?
 Do we educate to forge a more human, more equal, much more fair and participative society?

 As we celebrate Teacher´s Day soon, we cannot fail to make a stop to reflect, in a spirit of solidarity, on the situation that thousands of teachers live and feel today.
 Let us join them by extending our hands, extending not only our financial resources but also our pedagogical ones.
 May our reflection turn into actions.
 But it is also entirely appropriate to speak out, so that authorities may benefit them.
 We do know about the difficult situation of our country, we are all inside this difficult situation and, of course, so are our teachers.
 Through ethical, serious, intelligent and fair commitment to teaching practices we can contribute to changing education.
 Changes are achieved with a lot of hard work, changes are achieved with changes, and we should also go through changes in our minds and hearts.
-I think that we, the teachers, are called to bring about the historical changes necessary in the Peruvian education, and at the same time be the agents of them.
+I think that we, the teachers, are called to bring about and become the agents of the historical changes necessary in the Peruvian education.

 Hugs, César -------- About the author: Professor at The Pontifical Catholic University of Peru, College of Education.
 Professor of Philosophy of Education -Theory of Education and Educational Trends, Professor of the course Socio-Emotional Skills for the Diploma majoring in Educational Orientation, Tutoring and School Coexistence – Professor at the Master of Education, of the Contemporary Curriculum Policies Seminar.
 Professor at Antonio Ruiz Montoya University.